Goal-guided Generative Prompt Injection Attack on Large Language Models: Introduction

 \section{Introduction}

-Large Language Models (LLMs) \cite{openai2023gpt4} are rapidly evolving in terms of architecture and functionality.
-As they become more deeply integrated into complex systems, the urgency to review their security properties also increases.
-Previous work has shown that even LLMs whose instructions are tuned through reinforcement learning with human feedback (RLHF) are vulnerable to adversarial attacks.
-Therefore, it is significant to study adversarial attacks on large language models.
-It can help researchers understand the security and robustness of large language models \cite{shayegani2023survey} to design more robust models to prevent such attacks.
+Large Language Models (LLMs) \cite{openai2023gpt4} are evolving rapidly in terms of architecture and applications.
+As they become more and more deeply integrated into our lives, the urgency of reviewing their security properties increases.
+A large number of previous studies \cite{kaufmann2023survey} have shown that LLMs whose instructions are adjusted through reinforcement learning with human feedback (RLHF) are highly vulnerable to adversarial attacks.
+Therefore, studying adversarial attacks on large language models is of great significance, which can help researchers understand the security and robustness of large language models \cite{shayegani2023survey} and thus design more powerful and robust models to prevent such attacks.

-Previous attacks on large models mainly include white-box attacks and black-box attacks.
-White-box attacks assume that the attacker has full access to the model weights, architecture, and training workflow so that the attacker can obtain the gradient signal.
-The main method is gradient-based attacks.
-For example, Guo et al. \cite{guo2021gradientbased} proposed a gradient-based distributed attack (GBDA), which, on the one hand, uses the Gumbel-Softmax approximation technique to make the adversarial loss optimization differentiable and, on the other hand, uses BERTScore and perplexity to enhance perceptibility and fluency.
-However, these methods can only attack open-source large language models but are powerless against more widely used closed-source LLMs such as ChatGPT.
+Attacks against large models are mainly divided into white-box attacks and black-box attacks.
+White-box attacks assume that the attacker has full access to the model weights, architecture, and training process to obtain gradient information, so the main method is gradient-based attacks.
+Guo et al. \cite{guo2021gradientbased} proposed a new gradient-based distributed attack (GBDA), which uses the Gumbel-Softmax approximation technique to make the adversarial loss optimization differentiable on the one hand, and uses BERTScore and perplexity to enhance perceptibility and fluency on the other hand.
+Other white-box methods like DeepFool \cite{moosavi2016deepfool} and TextBugger \cite{li2018textbugger} rely on calculating the model gradient to attack the model.
+TextBugger uses the gradient information to find the most effective text perturbation to complete the attack.
+DeepFool determines the minimum perturbation to find the boundary of sample classification error to achieve the attack goal.
+The disadvantage of these methods is that they can only attack large open-source language models.
+Still, for more widely used closed-source LLMs such as ChatGPT, these methods are powerless because they cannot obtain the architecture and parameters of the model.